 A list of instructions that have not yet executed.
 (It's called a queue but it's not first-in/first-out.)
 The scheduler monitors which functional units are busy and which registers are ready.
-From this information it chooses instructions to start, they will enter the QO (usually just shown as Q) stage.
+From this information it chooses instructions to start, they will enter the RR stage.
+(Before Fall 2003 RR shown as a Q.)

-Real systems may use several schedulers, each scheduler can send instructions to a subset of functional units.
+Real systems may use several schedulers and queues, each can send instructions to a subset of functional units.
 For example, there may be an integer instruction queue and a floating-point instruction queue.